jack23247/libcoderbot/README.md

 GNU GPLv3 License.
 A copy of the license is provided in `COPYING`.

 The original Python API is Copyright © 2014-2019 Roberto Previtera, Antonio Vivace, CoderBot contributors and is released under the GNU GPLv2 License.
 See `CODERBOT_LICENSE` for more informations.

-`h_time.h` is Copyright © 2019, Jacopo Maltagliati and is released under the European Union Public License (EUPL) v1.2